mananupd2590/snap-finance-analytics/TASK-1/README.md

 ### Key Insights:
 - There is a clear **funnel drop-off** between each stage.
-- Around **50% of applicants get approved**, which shows decent underwriting efficiency.
+- Around **50% of applicants get approved**, which shows decent underwriting efficiency considering that the company is aware of its risk-rewward ratio.
-- However, **only a small portion of approved customers actually use the product**, indicating a potential **leak in the funnel**.
+- However, **only a small portion of approved customers actually use the product**.
 - This gap suggests the need to explore **why customers are not completing the financing process** — is it due to UX friction, unclear instructions, or lack of need?
+(Well that deserves another meeting with the stakeholders to discuss the possibility and analyze further)

 ---